-Lamar State College Orange maintains campus facilities in a manner that minimizes hazardous and unsafe conditions.
+Lamar State College Orange maintains campus facilities to minimize hazardous and unsafe conditions.
 Parking lots and pathways are illuminated with lighting.
-LSCO Safety and Security Department works closely with Physical Plant Department to address burned out lights promptly as well as malfunctioning door locks or other physical conditions that enhance security.
+LSCO Safety and Security Department works closely with Physical Plant Department to address burned out lights promptly and malfunction door locks or other physical conditions that enhance security.
 The Physical Plant Department is responsible for the renovation, maintenance, repair, and operation of facilities at Lamar State College Orange.
 These responsibilities encompass routine maintenance, extraordinary repairs/renovations, and service requests from campus personnel/departments.
-The Physical Plant Department is responsible for all preventative maintenance including: monitor all buildings and mechanical systems to insure their integrity and proper operation; schedule and perform preventive maintenance on buildings and building-related equipment as necessary; maintain the safety of all facilities and equipment; coordinate the licensure and inspection of all building-related equipment/facilities as required by law.
+The Physical Plant Department is responsible for all preventative maintenance including: monitor all buildings and mechanical systems to ensure their integrity and proper operation; schedule and perform preventive maintenance on buildings and building-related equipment as necessary; maintain the safety of all facilities and equipment; coordinate the licensure and inspection of all building-related equipment/facilities as required by law.
 Other members of the College community are helpful when they report equipment problems to LSCO Safety and Security Department or to Physical Plant Department.